 Processing Date: December 17th – 2020

-$5.00/lb hanging weight; processing fees included.
+$6.25/lb hanging weight; processing fees included.
 Hanging weight estimated to be 250 pounds.
 This will vary from animal to animal.
 We accept cash, check, or credit card.
 Your half beef will be cut to your liking and delivered to Minot or pickup at the ranch.
 The only additional fees would be if you wanted jerky or patties, sausages etc that require additional costs.
-Vacuum sealing is included in the price.

 How much freezer space do I need for half a beef?
 You will need 8 to 10 cubic feed of space.